jclark/satpulse/PLAN.md

 * PI controller starts off with a large integral term, which I suspect is not optimal
 * See if we can use higher level `term` module for serial stuff
 * Check UBX message parsing read all the data
+* Catch SIGTERM
+* Factor out scan.go into a module

 New functionality